arabcoders/watchstate/README.md

 Take look at this [frequently asked questions](FAQ.md) page. to know more about this tool and how to enable webhook support and answers to many questions.

+# Social contact

+If you have short or quick questions, you are free to join my [discord server](https://discord.gg/haUXHJyj6Y) and ask the question. keep in mind it's solo project, as such it might take me a bit of time to reply.